The Absorption Law, or How to Kreisel a Hilbert-Bernays-L\"ob: Conditions for Provability Predicates

 \subsection{The Feferman Condition}

 We explain the idea that a provability-predicate is \emph{Fefermanian}.
-See \cite{fefe:arit60}.
+We derive this idea from the methodology introduced in \cite{fefe:arit60}.
 The main ingredient of the idea is simply to fix a preferred arithmetization of provability and allow the choice of the predicate $\alpha$ representing the axiom-set to be free, given that it satisfies certain adequacy conditions.